 SSL is an acronym for secure sockets layer.
 That's geek-speak, of course.
 You can identify a Web site with SSL because all the Web addresses (URLs) begin with https instead of http.
 The "s" means secure.

 To secure a site, a set of codes must be acquired and that is the SSL certificate.
 The certificate is installed in your hosting plan.

 When a site is secured with SSL, all data sent between a visitor's browser and the site is encrypted.

 SSL certificates usually involve an annual fee.
-Free solutions are becoming available.
+Free solutions are rapidly becoming available.